meherpr/InterpretMutations/README.md

 bgl3.csv  - Bgl3
 lgk.csv   - LGK

-HYPER PARAMETERS.
+HYPERPARAMETERS.
-The script to optimize hyper parameters is OptimizeparamsPred.py The command "python OptimizeparamsPred.py -h" will print the required inputs to run the script An example to run this script is: python OptimizeparamsPred.py -i aph3.csv -l 0.01 -f 14
+The script to optimize hyperparameters is OptimizeparamsPred.py.
+The command "python OptimizeparamsPred.py -h" will print the required inputs to run the script.
+An example to run this script is: python OptimizeparamsPred.py -i aph3.csv -l 0.01 -f 14

+The tuned parameters obtained by running OptimizeparamsPred.py can be fed to shapanalysis.py to develop XGBoost models with the optimized parameters and to perform the SHAP analysis.

 SHAP analysis.
-The script to perform the SHAP analysis is shapanalysis.py The command "python shapanalysis.py -h" will print the required inputs to run the script An example to run this script is: python shapanalysis.py -i aph3.csv -o aph3fit -f 14 -t 0.25 -l 0.01 -n 1253 -d 7 -w 15 -g 0 -s 0.8 -c 0.4 -a 0.01
+The script to perform the SHAP analysis is shapanalysis.py.
+The command "python shapanalysis.py -h" will print the required inputs to run the script.
+An example to run this script is: python shapanalysis.py -i aph3.csv -o aph3fit -f 14 -t 0.25 -l 0.01 -n 1253 -d 7 -w 15 -g 0 -s 0.8 -c 0.4 -a 0.01

 LEAVE ONE FEATURE OUT analysis.

-The leave-one-feature-out-analysis can be done by adding one more argument using
+Hyperparameter tuning as well as the SHAP analysis can be done removing a single feature at time using the scripts OptimizeparamsPred.py and shapanalysis.py with the minor modifications described below.

+1. Add one more argument to pass the name of the feature to be removed by including this line

 parser.add_argument('-r','--remove', dest= "remove_col", help="The column to be removed when generating the model",type=str,required=True)

 after line number 22 in "OptimizedparamPred.py" and after line number 34 in shapanalysis.py

-and removing the feature specified by this argument by
+2. Remove the feature specified by this argument by

 X = X.drop(columns=[options.remove_col])